-You may have the right to have your physician amend your protected health information.
-This means you may request an amendment of protected health information about you that we maintain.
+You may have the right to have your physician amend your PHI.
+This means you may request an amendment of PHI about you that we maintain.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us, and we may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 Please contact our Privacy Officer if you have questions about amending your medical record.

 Your right to an accounting of disclosures excludes disclosures we may have made to you, to family members or friends involved in your care, for notification purposes, or made pursuant to your authorization.

-You have the right to receive notice in the event of a breach of unsecured protected health information.
-This means that, if a breach of your unsecured protected health information is discovered, you will receive notice within 60 days of discovery.
+You have the right to receive notice in the event of a breach of unsecured PHI.
+This means that, if a breach of your unsecured PHI is discovered, you will receive notice within 60 days of discovery

 You may complain to us or the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 We will provide you with contact information for HHS.
 You may file a complaint with us by notifying our Privacy Officer of your complaint.
 We will not retaliate against you for filing a complaint.

-You may contact our Privacy Officer, Jonathan Garrett, at 646-601-6230, or at HIPAAPrivacy@rendrcare.com for further information about the complaint process.
+You may contact our Privacy Officer’s office, at 646-601-6230, or at HIPAAPrivacy@rendrcare.com for further information about the complaint process.